OpenScienceInitiativeUniversityMarburg/OpenScienceInitiativeUniversityMarburg.github.io/join.md

 By becoming an active member, you join a community committed to making research more open, transparent, and inclusive.
 You can contribute with your skills, ideas and knowledge – and you get the possibility to gain valuable skills, insights, and collaborator that benefit your own scientific career.
+As a MARA working group, we can furthermore apply for funding from the university for Open Science ideas.

 # Who Can Take Part in the OSIUM Community?